sl-solution/DLMReader.jl/docs/src/man/read.md

 ### `int_base`

-The `filereader` can read integers with different bases.
+The `filereader` can read integers with with given base.
 User can pass this information for a specific column.
-The value of bases must be passed as a dictionary, e.g. `Dict(1 => (Int32, 2))`.

 **Default:** `nothing`